American studies in the United Kingdom: Schools and movements

 As a heterodox discipline, American Studies incorporates many fields, from literature to international relations.
 Various schools, such as that of the Myth and Symbol approach have strongly influenced research.
 Although these approaches can be seen in [American Studies] in the U.S. and elsewhere, there have been distinctive British contributions.

 Birmingham School

-The Centre for Contemporary Cultural Studies was a research centre at the University of Birmingham.
+The Centre for Contemporary Cultural Studies was a research center at the University of Birmingham.
 It was founded in 1964 by Richard Hoggart, its first director.
-Its object of study was the then new field of Cultural Studies and it soon became known as the Birmingham School.
+Its object of study was the then-new field of Cultural Studies and it soon became known as the Birmingham School.
 Although no clear method emerged, the influence of Marxism and other theories, such as post-structuralism informed a politically engaged, sophisticated analysis of contemporary society.
 Its members included Jorge Larrain, the Chilean sociologist and cultural historian, author of Identity and Modernity in Latin America.
 The School has influenced many Area Studies scholars, including American Studies specialists.